 root@freebsd:~ # pkg info -d vim

-.List an installed package’s dependents (e.g: vim
+--dependencies.List an installed package’s dependents (e.g: vim)

 root@freebsd:~ # pkg info -r vim